-João lives in Porto and is since 2018 a professor at Escola Profisional de Música de Espinho.
+Currently, João lives in Porto and teaches at the Escola Profissional de Música de Espinho.

 This biography is updated regularly.
-Please contact João directly for any other biographical texts such as curriculum or detailed biography.
+Please contact João directly for any other biographical texts such as CV or detailed biography.